50054-cdpa/notes/docs/fp_haskell.md

 Note that `isDigit` is a function defined in the module `Data.Char`.

-With `map`, `foldLeft` and `filter`, we can express the implementation of algorithms in a concise and elegant way.
+With `map`, `foldl` and `filter`, we can express the implementation of algorithms in a concise and elegant way.
 For instance, the following function implements the quicksort algorithm:

 ```hs
 qsort :: [Int] -> [Int]